Coaching Intensive

 3-Hour Introductory Intensive Session

-It’s a focused 1-1 coaching session for story work, timeline reflection, and an introduction to Internal Family Systems (IFS).
-Perfect if you want to start your healing journey with clarity and compassion.
+It’s a focused, longer coaching session for story work, timeline reflection, and a plan for moving forward.
+It’s perfect if you want to start your healing journey with clarity, space, and compassion.
+Sometimes, that’s all you need.

 But, if your story needs more time to breathe and untangle, you can add another intensive.